-During the course of our trip we had four opportunities for orangutan encounters.
-These feeding stations are set up part-way into the jungle and there are around 6,000 orangutans who live here.
+During the course of our trip we had four opportunities for orangutan encounters, orangutan translated means "old man of the forest".
+These feeding stations are set up part-way into the jungle, and there are around 6,000 orangutans who live here.
 Around 5,000 are wild and the remaining 1,000 are rehabilitated, it is these orangutans that supplement their diet from the feeding stations.

-After our filling breakfast which included tea and coffee served in china teacups with saucers, we took a short 15 minute walk into the jungle, passing interesting plants like pitcher plants (a prey-trapping plant which has a deep cavity filled with digestive fluid liquid).
+After our filling breakfast which included tea and coffee served in china teacups with saucers, we took a short 15 minute walk into the jungle.
+We passed interesting plants like pitcher plants (a prey-trapping plant which has a deep cavity filled with digestive fluid liquid).

 In total during the 1.5 hours, we saw about six different orangutans, including the mother and baby from earlier who had made their way over to the feeding station.
 The mother would keep her baby close to her, almost shielding it away from prying eyes but every now and then he would poke out his little face to a chorus of click-clicks from visitors’ cameras.

 Camp Leakey (daily feeding at 2pm)